 Photos: The Plum Girl, Puredistance, Pexels

-The sample was kindly sent to me by Puredistance, opinions&feelings – as always – of my own.
+The sample of Puredistance Gold was kindly sent to me by Puredistance, opinions&feelings – as always – of my own.